-Those wishing to make a comment about items I or II listed above will have the opportunity to speak for up to two minutes at the virtual board meeting.
-To submit a comment about to be read aloud on your behalf either listed or not listed on the meeting agenda, please send a comment no longer than 300 words to selebenson@santacruzcoe.org no later than 2pm on May 21st.
+Any person wishing to make a public comment will have the opportunity to do so via videoconference during the virtual meeting for up to three minutes each.
+To submit a comment about to be read aloud on your behalf either listed or not listed on the meeting agenda, please send a comment no longer than 300 words to seleibenson@santacruzcoe.org no later than 2pm on June 18th.
+Each individual may only make one comment per topic.
 The agenda for the meeting will be made available no later than the Sunday prior to the meeting at https://santacruzcoe.org/board/board-agenda-and-minutes/.